3 min read

-Now we are in the starting gate for the next 150 years.
-What will Canada - Indigenous relations look like in 2167?
+Now we are at the starting gate for the next 150 years.
+What will Canada's Indigenous relations look like in 2167?
 I have no doubt the next 150 years will be remarkably different from the previous.

 There are definite signs that “times they are a-changin’” in terms of government policies.
 In 2017, there was a significant shift in how the federal government administered Indigenous policies.
 Indigenous and Northern Affairs Canada was split into two departments: Crown-Indigenous Relations and Northern Affairs (portfolio includes treaty rights and land negotiations), and Indigenous Services (portfolio includes health care, water, and other services to Indigenous communities).
 I see this as a positive change, but not all agree.

 Let’s put into perspective the administration of Indigenous policies (historically referred to as “Indian Affairs”) by taking a look at the name changes over the decades: